Samad-M3/Personal-Finance-Tracker/README.md

 # Personal-Finance Tracker 💰

-A Python-based command-line application for tracking income, expenses and visualising personal finances
+A Python-based command-line application for tracking income, expenses, and visualising personal finances

 ---